Katerynakulik/yoga/README.md

 ### Bugs

-There are inaccuracies that I believe could be improved or changed.
-However, this would require consultation with a designer.
-Perhaps the blocks of text on the images need to be rearranged.
-Although I would prefer to hide three quarters of the text under the ‘read more’ button and process it using JavaScript.
-I did not find any obvious errors.
+- Minor visual inaccuracies may require a designer’s input (e.g., placement of text blocks on images).
+- Consider hiding long text blocks under a “Read more” button and revealing them with JavaScript for better readability.
+- No critical functional errors were found.